Hammamet Tunisia Travel Guide

 Learning a few basic phrases has respect and greatly enriches your interactions.

 Postal services are available through local post offices (`La Poste Tunisienne`).
 They are reliable for international mail.
-Purchase stamps at post offices.
+Purchase stamps in post offices.
 For online translation, download offline packs before your trip.

-Understand local business hours and schedules to plan your activities effectively.
+Understand local business hours and schedules to arrange your activities effectively.

 Banks generally open Monday to Friday, with shorter hours during summer and Ramadan.